l-shungiku-l/xl/README.md

-# sgpyxl --interface of openpyxl--
+# sgpyxl --easier way to use openpyxl--

 ## Concept